-If you are working at the policy level in a rural county, the quantity and quality of housing you have available could present a challenge.
+If you are a concerned community leader or someone working at the policy level in a rural county, the quantity and quality of housing you have available could present a challenge.

-If you have or reasonably hope to have industries where people from outside the community would move into your area, you need some housing choices.
-And you need homes with current amenities and in move-in condition.
+If you have or reasonably hope to have industries where people from outside the community might potentially move into your area, you need some housing choices.
+And you need a sufficient supply of homes with current amenities and in move-in condition.

 If the economic development you reasonably hope to attract would bring a mix of income levels, you also need some executive housing.
 If it is not already constructed, at least you need the bones of such a subdivision, with one or two examples constructed.